 The majority of my patients tell me that their other health care practitioners recommend applying heat for relief of their low back or neck pain.
 This has always confused me since it seems obvious that, in most cases, ice is the better choice for addressing the root cause of most musculoskeletal issues.
+But it’s still a common question of whether applying ice or heat helps inflammation better.

 From a purely logical standpoint, it makes sense to apply cold to a heat problem and heat to a cold problem.
 If it is too hot outside, we don’t go inside and turn the heat on.
 At its root, inflammation comes from the Latin for “setting something on fire”.
 It makes sense to me that we would want to cool down this condition instead of adding more heat to it.